Trump Tower In Toronto Is Up For Sale And Facing Legal Woes

 Wine's clients sued Trump and the developers.
 A lower court threw out the suit.
 But an appeals court ruled last year that the lawsuit could proceed.

-The Trump Organization has maintained President Trump is not liable because he never signed a contract with investors.
+The Trump Organization has maintained that President Trump is not liable because he never signed a contract with investors.

 If the lawsuit does proceed, it may be difficult for investors to recoup their money.
 The Trump hotel is now in receivership and up for sale.
 Journalist Susan Pigg says the development was built for about $500 million, and it's going for far less now, about $300 million.